-The Trade Tech Library lined up some filming for PBS, and as it turned out, their guest was one of BFSA’s favorite black intellectuals–Alphonse Fletcher University Professor and Director of the Hutchins Center for African and African American Research at Harvard University–Henry Louis Gates!
+The Trade-Tech library hosted a film project for PBS, and as it turned out, the guest was one of BFSA’s favorite black intellectuals–Alphonse Fletcher University professor and director of the Hutchins Center for African and African American Research at Harvard University–Henry Louis Gates!

 Gates is an Emmy Award-winning filmmaker, literary scholar, journalist, cultural critic, and institution builder.
 He has written 17 books and created 14 documentary films, including Wonders of the African World, African American Lives, Black in Latin America, and Finding Your Roots, now in its second season on PBS.
 His six-part PBS documentary series, The African Americans: Many Rivers to Cross (2013), which he wrote, executive produced, and hosted, earned the News and Documentary Emmy Award for Outstanding Historical Program—Long Form, as well as the Peabody Award, Alfred I. duPont-Columbia University Award, and NAACP Image Award.
 Gates is editor-in-chief of TheRoot.com, a daily online magazine, while overseeing the Oxford African American Studies Center, the first comprehensive scholarly online resource in the field.